Robust Nonlinear Optimal Control via System Level Synthesis: Conclusion

 \section{Conclusion}

 We proposed a novel approach to solve finite horizon constrained robust optimal control problems for nonlinear systems subject to additive disturbances, as e.g. commonly encountered in trajectory optimization or MPC.
-One of the main novelties lies in the joint optimization of a nonlinear nominal trajectory, an affine error feedback {and dynamic over-bounds of the linearization error, ensuring} robust constraint satisfaction. {We showcased the method for the control of a rigid body in rotation with constraints on the states and inputs, and demonstrated reduced conservatism of our method compared to (nonlinear) open-loop robust and existing linear approaches jointly optimizing the nominal trajectory and error feedback.} Considering a receding horizon implementation, as is typical in robust MPC, including a corresponding recursive feasibility and stability analysis, is an important direction for future work. \FloatBarrier
+One of the main novelties lies in the joint optimization of a nonlinear nominal trajectory, an affine error feedback and dynamic over-bounds of the linearization error, ensuring robust constraint satisfaction.
+We showcased the method for the control of a rigid body in rotation with constraints on the states and inputs, and demonstrated reduced conservatism of our method compared to (nonlinear) open-loop robust and existing linear approaches jointly optimizing the nominal trajectory and error feedback.
+Considering a receding horizon implementation, as is typical in robust MPC, including a corresponding recursive feasibility and stability analysis, is an important direction for future work.
+We recently extended the proposed method to handle parametric uncertainties\cite{leeman2023robust}. \FloatBarrier